 Grade 00 or K

-Great 00 or Grade K blocks are the highest grade, which can be used to check the accuracy of other gauge blocks for calibration as well as for academic research.
+Firstly, you have the Grade 00 or Grade K blocks are the highest grade.
+These are commonly used to check the accuracy of lower grade gauge blocks for calibration as well as for academic research.
 Usually only calibration labs and National Metrology institutes require this degree of accuracy.
+However great accuracy also requires a greater price!
+It also requires a well controlled environment to maximise its usage.
+For general engineering work, look at the other grades as a more practical and cost effective option.

 Grade 0

-Grade 0 blocks are used for high-precision calibration of workshop equipment.
-They can be used to check the accuracy of gauge blocks used for workshop and for inspections.
-Grade 0 gauge block offers higher precision for toolmaking and inspection.
+Next are the Grade 0 blocks which provides adequate accuracy for most workshop applications are used for high-precision calibration of equipment.
+They are the most commonly found in quality control labs and considered as offering high precision for toolmaking and inspection.
 Manufacturers lap and stabilize them to tight tolerances.
 They are usually sufficient to check the accuracy of instruments and calibrate them.

 Grade 1

-Grade 1 gauge block are the next step down where more dimensional tolerance is allowed for the blocks but is still recognized as a high-precision standard for general engineering work.
+Following that we have the Grade 1 gauge block which are the next step down.
+They are still recognized as a high-precision standard for general engineering work, just not as high tolerance as Grade 0 and above and are used when more dimensional tolerance is allowed for the blocks.
 Technicians use them to inspect mechanical parts and tools, checking the accuracy of gages and calibrating instruments which do not require as tight a tolerance as Grade 0.

 Grade 2

-Grade 2 gauge blocks have the most tolerance allowance and are used for general work in the workshop.
+Lastly are the Grade 2 gauge blocks which have the most tolerance allowance and are used for general work in the workshop.
 Common usages include mounting tools and cutters, manufacturing gages and calibrating instruments where accuracy is not as critical.

 For most precise machining applications, Grade 0 and 1 gauge blocks will suit your needs.
 As the grade increases, so too does the cost.
 For regulated industries, the higher grades provide the tightest of tolerances to ensure the highest quality and precision.
 Its material, finish, and accuracy ultimately depends on their intended application and use.